HuxPMusic/EpicGamesStoreIPA/README.md

 Unlike Fortnite Fall Guys does not need any kind of special entitlements to play.
 I recommend using [ESign](https://esign.yyyue.xyz/) with any form of certificate or [Sideloadly](https://sideloadly.io/) if you do not have a certificate.

-If you are signing with ESign please enable **UISupportedDevices** and with Sideloadly enable **Remove Device Limiitation** in advanced options this should stop an "Unable to install" error appearing when you sign it
+If you are signing with ESign please enable **UISupportedDevices** and with Sideloadly enable **Remove Device Limiitation** in advanced options this should stop an "Unable to install" error appearing when you sign it.

 I'm unsure if other signing methods work since I only tested these two, go ahead and try your preferred way if you want.